Artickatz/MACCDC_Practice_Guide/README.md

 | hq               | camera      | 172.2X.0.251   | VStarcam C7824WIP           |
 | hq               | call        | 172.2X.0.252   | Cisco 7900 VOIP             |
 | hq               | hqfw        | 172.2X.0.254   | (virtual) Cisco Firepower   |

+## SSH

+SSH - Secure Shell
+A connection to the server will be made with a specified user, and commands will be executed as that user.
+The output of the commands and the ability to connect will be scored.

+## HTTP

+HTTP - Hypertext Transfer Protocol
+A request for a specific web page will be made and the response will be compared to the expected result.
+The returned page must match the expected content for points to be awarded.

+## HTTPS

+HTTPS - Hypertext Transfer Protocol Secure
+A request for a specific web page will be made over SSL.
+Similarly to HTTP, the response will compared to the expected value.

+## DNS

+DNS - Domain Name System
+DNS lookups will be performed against the team’s DNS server.
+Each successfully served request will be awarded points.

+## LDAP

+LDAP - Lightweight Directory Access Protocol
+An authenticated query to the Active Directory LDAP service will be performed.

+## FTP

+FTP - File Transfer Protocol
+A connection to the server will be made with a specified user, a file will be retrieved, and its contents will be checked against an expected value.

+## SMB

+SMB - Server Message Block
+A specified user will attempt to connect to and read a designated file from the remote host.
+This file will then be hashed and compared against the expected value.

+## WinRM

+WinRM - Windows Remote Management
+A WinRM session will be created with specified credentials and a command will be executed.

+## NFS

+NFS - Network File System
+The scoring script will connect to the NFS service and attempt to write to a file.
+It will then attempt to log in again and see if the file exists.

+## MySQL

+MySQL (Database)
+A connection to the database will be made with a specified user and a query will be run.
+The output of the query will be compared to the expected stored value.

+## RDP

+RDP - Remote Desktop
+A specified user will attempt to log in via RDP to the service.
+If a desktop appears, the check will be successful

+## PostgreSQL

+PostgreSQL (Database)
+Similar to the MySQL check, a connection to the database will be made with a specified user and a query will be run.

+## Elasticsearch

+Elasticsearch
+A record will be inserted using the Elasticsearch HTTP API and a request will be made to verify that the newly created record exists.